-This document presents the opinion adopted by RAC and the Committee's justification for their opinions.
+This document presents the opinions adopted by RAC and SEAC and the Committees' justification for their opinions.
 The Background Document, as a supportive document to both RAC and SEAC opinions and their justification, gives the details of the Dossier Submitters proposal amended for further information obtained during the public consultation and other relevant information resulting from the opinion making process.